Summary

 Weekend Events Will Now End on Time

-A pesky issue was causing weekend events to keep running past their scheduled end time if the game wasn’t fully closed.
-That’s now been fixed, so you won’t see events sticking around longer than they should.
+A persistent issue was causing weekend events to continue running past their scheduled end time if the game wasn’t fully closed.
+This has now been fixed, so events won’t linger longer than they should.

 General Improvements

-As always, Nintendo has also included some general tweaks and fixes to enhance the overall gameplay experience.
-They didn’t go into specifics, but expect smoother races and fewer bugs.
+Nintendo has also included general tweaks and fixes to enhance the overall gameplay experience.
+While specifics weren’t provided, expect smoother races and fewer bugs.

 Are You Jumping Back Into the Race?